matrix-org/matrix-spec-proposals/proposals/2249-report-require-joined.md

 }
 ```

 where the contents of `error` can be left to the implementation.
-It is key to note that this response
+It is important to note that this response
 MUST be sent regardless if the room exists or not as this endpoint could be used as a way to brute
 force room IDs in order to find a room.

-If the user is joined to the room, but the event doesn't exist OR the user doesn't have permission to see
+If the user is joined to the room, but the event doesn't exist on the homeserver OR the user doesn't have permission to see
 the event then the response should be:

 ```json